sggrigoriev/Proxy/README.txt

-        MAIN_CLOUD_URL_FILE_NAME    - full path and file name of "one string" file with mail URL AGENT_PORT                  - TCP port to communicate with Agent WUD_PORT                    - TCP port to communicate with WUD DEVICE_TYPE                 - 7000 for camera, 31 for M3 currently CLOUD_URL_REQ_TO_HRS        - period to ask cloud for main URL change for device FW_VER_SEND_TO_HRS          - period to send device's firmware version
+        MAIN_CLOUD_URL_FILE_NAME    - full path and file name of "one string" file with mail URL AGENT_PORT                  - TCP port to communicate with Agent WUD_PORT                    - TCP port to communicate with WUD PROXY_LISTEN_IP             - 0.0.0.0 by default.
+"127.0.0.1" is recommended by security reasons DEVICE_TYPE                 - 7000 for camera, 31 for M3 currently CLOUD_URL_REQ_TO_HRS        - period to ask cloud for main URL change for device FW_VER_SEND_TO_HRS          - period to send device's firmware version